 The Ensembles take their name from that of the Baroque architect Johann Balthasar Neumann (1687–1753), who regarded art as a space in which each and every one of us can develop freely.
 His designs reflect the interaction of architecture, painting, sculpture and landscape gardening in pursuit of an overall concept.

 His ideal was inspired by the belief that the arts should work together, a belief that forms the basis of the work of Thomas Hengelbrock and his two ensembles.
 Their concert programmes are carefully planned in terms of their dramaturgy and feature rarely performed works, including ones by Lotti, Steffani and Zelenka.
 But Thomas Hengelbrock and his ensembles have also recreated the original sound world of operas by Mozart, Bizet, Verdi and Wagner.

-The Balthasar Neumann Choir and Ensemble have won numerous awards and received many honours in the course of their illustrious history.
+The Balthasar Neumann Choir and Orchestra have won numerous awards and received many honours in the course of their illustrious history.
 These awards include the Culture Prize of the Region of Baden-Württemberg, several Echo Klassik Awards and a Gramophone Award.
 Both ensembles appear regularly in Europe’s leading concert halls and at major festivals.
 Among the venues where they have performed are the Baden-Baden Festspielhaus, the Paris Opéra, the Teatro Real in Madrid, the Dortmund Konzerthaus, the Essen Philharmonie and the Salzburg Festival.

 Not only have Thomas Hengelbrock and his two Balthasar Neumann Ensembles been acclaimed all over the world for their music making, but their work reflects new ways of communicating culture that extend far beyond the medium of music alone.